dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

-Indicator values that are calculated during a data mart export or report table generation process will appear properly formatted, and will therefore not require an additional multiplier (for example 100 in the case of percents) for the values to appear correctly formatted.
+Indicator values that are calculated during a data mart export or report table generation process will appear properly formatted, and will therefore not require an additional multiplier (for example 100 in the case of percent) for the values to appear correctly formatted.

 > **Note**
 >
 > As of version 2.4 of DHIS2, the "Calculated data element" object has
 > been deprecated.
 Instead, you can create a calculated data element by
 > creating an indicator type with a factor of "1" and by setting the